Shopify Pros & Cons

 To reduce costs, business owners can often avoid the need for purchasing third-party apps by adding sections of code themselves or having a programmer add these sections of code for them.
 They can also add Google Analytics to gather a lot of useful data without upgrading to a higher pricing tier.
 The good news is that—even if the costs add up—the powerful tools and market share of Shopify are likely to generate far more in revenue than you spend.

-There Are Some Technical Limitations & Inconveniences
+Technical Limitations & Inconveniences

 The second limitation of Shopify is that there are technical limitations compared to the corresponding features provided by other platforms.
 For example: